 Reduction in normal work services

-Emergency legislation will make changes to the Care Act 2014 in England and the Social Services and Well-being (Wales) Act 2014 to enable local authorities to prioritise the services they offer to ensure the most urgent and serious care needs are met – even if this means not meeting everyone’s assessed needs in full or delaying some assessments.
-Many non-essential services – even to meet assessed need – may be stopped or reduced.
+The Coronavirus Act 2020 made easements to the Care Act 2014 in England and the Social Services and Well-being (Wales) Act 2014 to enable local authorities to prioritise the services they offer to ensure the most urgent and serious care needs are met – even if this means not meeting everyone’s assessed needs in full or delaying some assessments.
+Non-essential services – even to meet assessed need – may at times be stopped or reduced.
 Again, these predicted service gaps may open up opportunities for exploitation or abuse.